-The direction of arrows associated to the two yellow led are correlated to the first and the last beam, referring the position of M12 connector.
+The direction of arrows associated to the two yellow led are correlated to the first and the last emitter/receiver couple, referring the position of M12 connector.
 Signals are clearly identified through symbols allowing their immediate reading, independent of bars directions; a short description of LEDs signals proves nevertheless necessary so as to avoid misunderstandings.

-Figure 51 shows that the first beam is the nearest beam to M12 connector; the last beam is the farest beam to M12 connector.
-The first beam is the synchronism beam also.
+Figure 50 shows that the first couple emitter/receiver is the nearest to M12 connector; the last couple emitter/receiver is the farest to M12 connector.

-The standard installation described hereinafter is the one shown in Figure 51, i.e. with the bar assembled with the connectors pointing down.
+The standard installation described hereinafter is the one shown in Figure 50 for a SG4-RB4 model, i.e. with the bar assembled with the connectors pointing down.
+In SG4-RB2 models, obviously, the first and the last couple coincide.

 An one digit display can inform the user about the level of alignment of the array of beams.
 In alignment mode the internal and external lamps blink as quickly as more the alignment level increases.

-As operating distance increase, the SG-LP laser pointer tool attached on RX or TX unit can be used to help the user to obtain the best alignment (see Figure 52).
+As operating distance increase, the SG-LP laser pointer tool attached on active or passive unit can be used to help the user to obtain the best alignment (see Figure 51).